FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 * [Google Dataset Search](https://datasetsearch.research.google.com/)
 * [DataCite Commons](https://commons.datacite.org/)

-If you have a new dataset and like to deposit it because it is not listed in any of the above resources, please check out the [Depositing in Zenodo generic repository](https://w3id.org/faircookbook/FCB009) recipe.
+If you have a new dataset and would like to deposit it because it is not listed in any of the above resources, please check out the [Depositing in Zenodo generic repository](https://w3id.org/faircookbook/FCB009) recipe.

 <!--